I Cross-Dressed for the IRL Meetup: Production and release

-I Cross-Dressed for the IRL Meetup is written and illustrated by Kurano, who was inspired by meeting a man at a doujinshi event who cosplayed as a female character; he was impressed with the quality of the cosplay and how feminine the man looked, and was unable to tell that he was not a woman.
-He thought that if such things happen in reality, it could in a manga, and that if one cross-dressing character like that could exist, then a second could too.
+I Cross-Dressed for the IRL Meetup is written and illustrated by Kurano, who was inspired by meeting a man at a doujinshi event who cosplayed as a female character; she was impressed with the quality of the cosplay and how feminine the man looked, and was unable to tell that he was not a woman.
+She thought that if such things happen in reality, it could in a manga, and that if one cross-dressing character like that could exist, then a second could too.

-Because Kurano personally enjoys otokonoko stories, he spent a lot of time agonizing over what would make for an interesting story about cross-dressing before coming up with the scenario.
-Staying true to his meetings with real cross-dressers, he designed Cocoa to look cute and feminine, but also intentionally wrote his character as male on the inside, Most of all in the series, he enjoyed drawing Opera and considered the sequence where Opera learns that Cocoa is cross-dressing his favorite scene.
+Because Kurano personally enjoys otokonoko stories, she spent a lot of time agonizing over what would make for an interesting story about cross-dressing before coming up with the scenario.
+Staying true to her meetings with real cross-dressers, she designed Cocoa to look cute and feminine, but also intentionally wrote his character as male on the inside, Most of all in the series, she enjoyed drawing Opera and considered the sequence where Opera learns that Cocoa is cross-dressing her favorite scene.

 The series was originally self-published by Kurano through Twitter and Pixiv starting on January 12, 2020, as Josou Off-Kai; it was later picked up for weekly serialization by Kodansha through their manga magazine Monthly Shōnen Sirius' Twitter account Twi Siri, for which Kurano re-drew all chapters released until that point.
+The final chapter was published on November 4, 2022.
 Kodansha also publishes it in collected tankōbon volumes in Japan since December 17, 2020, under its Magazine Edge Comics imprint.
 The first volume was released simultaneously with another series of Kurano's, Koneko ♂ ga Matterunode Kaerimasu; to mark the occasion, Kurano published a cross-over between the two through Twitter on the same day, Josou-shite Tomodachi to Machiawase Shitara Bishoujo (?) to Deatta.
 At Anime Expo 2022, Kodansha USA announced that they licensed the series for English publication, with each of their releases covering two volumes of the Japanese edition.